 Connoisseurs and everyday drinkers agree: spirits, beer and wine move to the top shelf after aging in a barrel.
 The white American oak barrel is actually a secret weapon in improving everything from hot sauce and coffee to vinegar and barbecue sauce.

 But it’s whiskey that has given barrel aging its initial jolt of fame since whiskey isn’t really whiskey by definition unless it’s aged in some type of wooden barrel.
-Whiskey enthusiasts are often some of the first people who think to look for oak barrels for sale.
+Whiskey enthusiasts are often some of the first people who think to look for small oak barrels for sale.

 The great thing about aging in an oak barrel is you can start with the least expensive wine, beer, whiskey, tequila, or even vodka, and the magic of the aging process will change the nature of the liquor.
 Just as a child grows over time, your alcohol will mature with distinct characteristics.

 When brown spirits—everything from Bourbon to Whiskey—are initially produced, they come off the still as clear as mountain spring water.
 It isn’t until the aging process takes place in wooden barrels that the liquor takes on darker colors.
 It’s also during aging when the flavor matures as well.
 The longer a bottle of spirits or wine is aged, the more expensive that bottle will be.